-Barbara is a freelance writer & blogger, wife & mother, and a recovering middle child.
-(You bet she has some stories to tell.)
-You can find her work in oodles of places, including Scary Mommy, Parent Co., Adoptive Families, on page 31 of a very cool anthology called The Zen of Midlife Mothering, and right here every Wednesday on Every Family’s Got One.
+Barbara Herel is a storyteller & producer, wife & mother, and a recovering middle child.
+You bet she has some stories to tell.
+You can find her work in oodles of places, including Scary Mommy, Motherly, Adoptive Families, on page 31 of a very cool anthology called The Zen of Midlife Mothering, and right here on Every Family’s Got One.

 The story behind Every Family’s Got One